Arrae Bloat Review 2026: Legit or Overhyped?

 Unsupported

-IBS is complex; no single supplement relieves ALL symptoms reliably.
+IBS is complex; no single supplement 'relieves all' symptoms.
+Claim is overstated.

 "Reduces face puffiness and water retention"